accordproject/ergo/README.md

 Commands:
-  ergo draft       create a contract text from data ergo execute     send a request to the contract ergo invoke      invoke a clause of the contract ergo initialize  initialize the state for a contract ergo compile     compile a contract
+  ergo draft       create a contract text from data ergo trigger     send a request to the contract ergo invoke      invoke a clause of the contract ergo initialize  initialize the state for a contract ergo compile     compile a contract